malaire/banglejs/apps/widblesync/README.md

 - **Scan Interval** - How often to scan for Bluetooth LE broadcast.

+## Display

+Widget shows the last time clock sync succeeded or `--:--` if never.

+Text is shown in red if latest clock sync failed.

 ## GitHub

 Main repository for this widget is [malaire/banglejs](https://github.com/malaire/banglejs).